Inferring the spins of merging black holes in the presence of data-quality issues: Simulation and Inference Methods

 This expression is derived in~\citet{Cutler:2007mi}, except here the cause of bias is a glitch rather than waveform mismodeling.
 Above, $\langle \cdot|\cdot\rangle$ is the noise weighted inner product which has its typical definition~\cite{Cutler:1994ys},

 While this formula cannot be used outside of the high-SNR regime, where the linear signal approximation breaks down, it provides intuition for how glitches will impact the inference of CBC parameters.
+For discussion of how this bias depends on the sensitivity of the detector, see Appendix~\ref{sec:glitch-bias-sensitivity}.

 Notably, Eq.~\eqref{eq:parameter-error-due-to-glitch} shows that the error in an inferred parameter depends on the overlap of the glitch with the \textit{Jacobian} of the waveform model, rather than the waveform itself.
 Intuitively, this is because glitches will impact parameter inference not only when they resemble a GW by themselves, but when the sum of the glitch and the CBC signal closely resembles the strain which would be generated by some different CBC configuration.
 For a glitch to bias measurements of spins, it only needs to resemble the \textit{difference} between two CBC configurations with different spins, a difference which is often quite subtle for more massive BBH systems.